Qualified Noncitizens

 The SI CPRs generally have foreign-issued passports with a DHS, CBP stamp admitting them with any of the following COA Codes:

 Some SI LPR or SI CPR arrivals may not have a physical immigrant visa or temporary United States Citizenship and Immigration Service (USCIS) Form I-551 Permanent Resident Card stamp in their passport.
-USCIS may also issue one or more of the following documents:
+An SI LPR or SI CPR can also receive one or more of the following documents:

 SI Parolees have a separate, printed page on CBP letterhead with their Form I-94 Arrival-Departure Record.
 SI Parolees are assigned one of the following COA Codes: